Chucks1093/hitdevs/README.md

 🤝 This repository is a personal collection of projects, and contributions are not expected.
 However, if you have suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-📄 The projects in this repository are open source and released under the [MIT License](LICENSE).

 ## Acknowledgements